 Platforms: PC, Mac, iOS

-If the crafting aspect is your favorite part of Terraria, then there’s a chance you’ll also like Craft The World, which draws influence from games like Dwarf Fortress and Dungeon Keeper in addition to Terraria.
+If the crafting aspect is your favorite part of Terraria, then there’s a possibility you’ll also like Craft The World, which draws inspiration from games like Dwarf Fortress and Dungeon Keeper in addition to Terraria.
 It sees you managing a tribe of dwarves as they dig for resources, craft gear, battle enemies, and make settlements.

-Craft The World also features randomly created environments and varying weather patterns alongside day and night transitions, similar to Re-Logic’s game.
-Crafting is made convenient through user-friendly recipes that are well-organized, allowing you to focus on constructing your next tool, weapon, or fortress.
+Craft The World also features randomly generated environments and shifting weather patterns alongside day and night transitions, similar to Re-Logic’s game.
+Crafting is made possible through user-friendly recipes that are well-arranged, allowing you to focus on constructing your next tool, weapon, or fortress.

 Alchemage